Category Archives: Queen Victoria’s Household

 From 1824 – 1842, Baroness Louise Lehzen was the governess and then adviser and companion to Queen Victoria who called her Lehzen.

 Johanna Clara Louise Lehzen was born on October 3, 1784, in Hanover (Germany), the youngest of the two sons and seven daughters of Joachim Friedrich Lehzen, a Lutheran pastor, and his wife Marie Catharina Melusine Palm, a pastor’s daughter.
 Joachim Lehzen had spent some time as a pastor at a German church in London and was fluent in English.
-While in London, he was the tutor for the sons of several English families.
-When he returned to Hanover, Joachim ran a boys’ boarding school which focused on learning the English language.
+While in London, he served as the tutor for the sons of several English families.
+When he returned to Hanover, Joachim ran a boys’ boarding school focusing on learning the English language.
 When he had his own children, Joachim taught them English.

 Due to family circumstances, Lehzen had to work at an early age and she had excellent references from her employer, the aristocratic von Marenholtz family.
 Along with those references and the influence of Augustus Frederic Christopher Kollmanns, a composer, musical theorist, and organist from Hanover who lived in London and was the Organist, Clerk, and Chapel Keeper of His Majesty’s German Lutheran Chapel at St. James’s Palace, Lehzen obtained a position in the household of Prince Edward, Duke of Kent, son of King George III.

-In 1818, the Duke of Kent had married Princess Victoria of Saxe-Coburg-Saalfeld, the widow of Emich Carl, 2nd Prince of Leiningen.
+In 1818, the Duke of Kent married Princess Victoria of Saxe-Coburg-Saalfeld, the widow of Emich Carl, 2nd Prince of Leiningen.
 The new Duchess of Kent had two children, 14-year-old Karl, 3rd Prince of Leiningen and 11-year-old Princess Feodora of Leinigen.
 The Duke of Kent thought that Feodora needed a governess and so Lehzen was hired.
 On May 24, 1819, the Duke and Duchess of Kent had their only child, Princess Alexandrina Victoria of Kent, the future Queen Victoria.
-The Duke and Duchess of Kent’s marriage was a short one as the Duke died on January 23, 1820.
+The Duke and Duchess of Kent’s marriage was short as the Duke died on January 23, 1820.

 The Duchess of Kent and her daughter Princess Victoria holding a miniature of her deceased father; Credit – Wikipedia